nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_rest.rst

   For instance, ``-ENOTCONN`` if the socket was closed, or was never opened before the request was made.
 * If the remote endpoint closes the connection gracefully without giving a response (a null HTTP response), ``-ESHUTDOWN`` is returned.
 * If the remote endpoint responds with an unexpected HTTP status code (indicating request rejection), ``-EBADMSG`` is returned.
-  Possible causes include, but are not limited to: bad endpoint, invalid request data, invalid JWT.
+  Possible causes include, but are not limited to: bad endpoint, invalid request data, and invalid JWT.
 * If the response body is empty and the request expects response data, ``-ENODATA`` is returned.
 * If a heap allocation fails, ``-ENOMEM`` is returned.
-* Request formatting errors return ``-ETXTBSY``
+* Request formatting errors return ``-ETXTBSY``.

 Some functions may have additional return values.
 These are documented on the function itself.